FrozenNode/Laravel-Administrator/docs/field-type-image.md

 The required `location` option lets you define where the original image should be stored.

 The optional `naming` option lets you define whether to `keep` the file's name or to make the file name `random`.
 By default this is set to `random` in order to avoid naming collisions, but setting this to `keep` lets you keep your image's file names.

+The optional `length` option lets you define size of file name in case `random` is supplied as `naming` option method.

 The optional `size_limit` option lets you set an integer size limit counted in megabytes.
 This only affects the JavaScript file uploading dialog, it doesn't limit your PHP upload sizes.